mukhtar-github/MongoDB-Developer-Learning-Path/MongoDB Basics/MongoDB Basics.md

 ```

 ### Query Operators - Logic
 Now that we discussed *comparison* operators, it's time to look at the *logic* operators.
 In *MQL* we have the standard set of four logical operators.
 And as any electrical engineer or programmer tell you, that's more than we need.
-They're your usual suspects, *$and, $or, $nor, and $not*. *$and* returns the documents that meet all of the specified query clauses. *$or* returns the documents as long as at least one of the query clauses is matched.
+They're your usual suspects, *$and, $or, $nor, and $not*. *$and* returns the documents that meet all of the specified query clauses. *$or* returns the documents as long as at least one of the query clauses is matched. *$nor* returns all documents that fail to match both clauses.
+And last but not the least, *$not* negates the query requirements and returns all documents that do not match the query.